denten-books/plain-text/2-device.md

 language---wherein our entire reflection has to gather itself---above all when it dawns on us that language is not a work of human beings: language speaks."
 See also @blanchot_work_1995, 41.

-[^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the field [@church_computable_1937].

 [^ln1-brains]: For the first view see @putnam_minds_1960 and
 @fodor_language_1975.
 For the second view see @deutsch_quantum_1985 and